Renaud-Dov/CheckStudents/README.md

 ## Change bot prefix
 If you want to change bot prefix, use command `prefix` followed by the new prefix.
 Default prefix is "`.Check `"
+>You must be an admin in order to execute this command
 ## Translation

 You can also use the bot in different languages (French,English,German only for the moment)